aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 [Aiven CLI client](/docs/tools/cli) by running the commands to delete the following:

--   Autoscaler integration on your service
+-   Aiven Autoscaler integration on your service
--   Autoscaler integration endpoint on your project (if you don't need the autoscaler integration endpoint on your project for any future purposes).
+-   Aiven Autoscaler integration endpoint on your project (if you don't need the autoscaler integration endpoint on your project for any future purposes).